 6. Intense Pulsed Light (IPL) Treatment

 Intense pulsed light (IPL) treatment helps treat age spots and wrinkles (9).
 IPL uses lights of different wavelengths to speed up the skin cell turnover and fade the wrinkles on your hands.
 This process is recommended for darker and deeper imperfections.
 It offers a non-abrasive and non-invasive rejuvenation of the hands.

 7. Chemical Peel

 Another method that makes a huge difference in a short time is a chemical peel.
 It is also known as dermal peeling, and it involves a mixture of chemicals that are applied to your hands.
 This process eliminates the age spots and deep wrinkles on your hands (10).

-There are several home remedies that also help reduce and prevent wrinkles on the hands.
-Find out some of the DIY home remedies in the next section.
+Apart from these treatments, certain home remedies may also help reduce wrinkles on your hands.
+Check them out in the next section.